BryanHJH/Python/APU Python Assignment/README.md

       3. Account Name
       4. Account Currency
       5. Account Type
+6. If PayPal:
+   1. Request PayPal email
+   2. Request PayPal password
-6. Should we include PayPal?
+7. Should we include PayPal?
-7. After payment is completed, using the variables set in the previous section, update the Car_Records.txt
+8. After payment is completed, using the variables set in the previous section, update the Car_Records.txt

 ## 5. Extra details
 ### 5.1 Navigation between options